 The EU regularly raised its concerns with the Afghan authorities regarding women's rights, both on issues of legislation and policies as well as with respect to individual cases.
 The inclusion of women in the peace process, ensuring that women have equal opportunities for campaigning, candidacy and voting, prevention of violence against women and girls, implementation of legislation against violence against women and the national Action Plan on Women, Peace and Security (UN SCR 1325) were some of the main topics.
 The EU has also continued to support public events that promote women's rights.

-&lt;sup>31 From 1 January to 30 September 2019, UNAMA documented 8,239 civilian casualties (2,563 deaths and 5,676 injured), similar to the same period in 2018.
+(2,563 deaths and 5,676 injured), similar to the same period in 2018.
 Forty-one per cent of all civilian casualties were women and children.